artberri/web/_posts/2016-11-14-using-ffmpeg-web-ambient-videos.md

 #### Frame rate

-Reducing the frame rate to 24fps when the video has been recorded with a bigger amount, like 60fps or 30fps, is one of the first actions to take, this is the typical film rate and it's smooth enough for most of the situations.
+Reducing the frame rate to 24fps when the video has been recorded with a bigger amount, like 60fps or 30fps, is one of the first actions to take, 24fps is the typical film rate and it's smooth enough for most of the situations.
 If your video has not much motion you can even reduce it a bit more.
 Unfortunately, if your bitrate is too high for your user's connection, this action will not be enough, and it will be useless if your origin video already have 24fps.

 {% highlight bash %}